bryansks/React-Messenger/README.md

 # Getting Started with messenger App

-This project was with React js and Fisebase usin Firebase Auth (users authentication), Cloud FireStore (Real time database) and Firebase Storage.
+This project was with React js and Fisebase using Firebase Auth (users authentication), Cloud FireStore (Real time database) and Firebase Storage.

 ## Demo